 There are also a lot of hotel chains that will have the same facilities in their buildings all over the world.
 The Westin hotels and resorts are an excellent choice, as they have a 24/7 fitness center that is at the disposal of their guests.
 And if you prefer to workout in the comfort of your own room, you can even book a room with a treadmill or a stationary bike!

 Naturally, the Westin hostels aren’t the only ones that have fitness centers.
 The Hilton, Marriot, Hyatt and W Hotels all also have fully equipped gyms that are at the disposal of their guests.
 If they are within your budget, they are always a great option for a comfortable stay, since you can find these hotels in most countries all over the world.

 If you are not staying at a hotel, then you will have to do some digging to find the best local gyms.
 Here are a few tips for you on how to find the best gyms in your proximity.

 A ClassPass is basically the most flexible gym membership you can find.
 It includes thousands of fitness studios from three different continents, so you will be covered pretty much wherever you go.

-With a ClassPass you choose a fitness class that you are interested, be it yoga, boxing, cycling or so much more, and then you will get a list of studios that are nearby and that you go to at that time.
+With a ClassPass, you choose a fitness class that you are interested in, be it yoga, boxing, cycling or so much more, and then you will get a list of studios that are nearby and that you go to at that time.
 But you will also get access to workout videos that you can do at home, for when you really don’t feel like being around people.